Man charged in fatal shooting from December arrested in Texas, Tulsa police say

 Officers responding to a shots-fired call about 12:30 a.m.
 Dec.
 15 found Hernandez, who also went by the name Jennifer Brown, with a gunshot wound to her chest outside an SUV that had crashed into a light pole in the 1500 block of North Rockford Avenue.

 According to an affidavit, Hernandez and her children were living with a woman who reportedly owed Thomas and another man a collective sum of $2,500.
 On Dec.
-3, Thomas had gone to the home looking for the woman but got into a confrontation with her teenage son, the affidavit states, and two of Hernandez’s adult children intervened.
+3, Thomas had gone to the home looking for the woman but got into a confrontation with her teenage son, and two of Hernandez’s adult children intervened, the affidavit states.

 On Dec.
 15, Thomas reportedly ambushed Hernandez and her two sons while they drove on Rockford Avenue.
 Hernandez, who was in the driver’s seat, was fatally shot; neither of her sons was struck by the gunfire.